nicholas-myers/web-sprint-challenge-advanced-react/README.md

 4. Define stateful logic.

-any time you set up state in a component, this is done with a callback method. this.setState - it can be other functions as well that make any change to the current state. this state change causes renders to the DOM and follows a flow.
+Any time you set up state in a component.
+This is done with a callback method.
+By using `this.setState` or other functions as well that make any change to the current state.
+This state change causes renders to the DOM and follows a flow.

 5. Describe how to test a React component with React Testing Library.

-testing checks to see if our code is working the way that it should, you set up the test to make sure that elements exist and check when things change that the component is working as intended. there are three things needed to set up
+Testing checks to see if our code is working the way that it should, you set up the test to make sure that elements exist and check when things change that the component is working as intended.
+There are three things needed to set up:

 arrange- check that there is an element act- make a change or fire an event